Kris0211/Kris0211/README.md

 ## ⚡ Random facts
 - I picked up interest in game development way back in primary school.
 In high school I made a meme-game which never saw the light of the day... then I joined Digital Night Studio and started working on games for serious.
-- Speaking of Digital Night Studio, I gave a talk about the basics of Godot Engine, combined with a lvie coding session in 2023.
+- Speaking of Digital Night Studio, I gave a talk about the basics of Godot Engine, combined with a live coding session in 2023.
 I am about to give another talk very soon, too - this time about a more advanced and pretty underexplored topic this time!
 - My thesis was focused on researching the impact of FoV on effectiveness of task completion in immersive virtual environments.

 <!--